Dissemination - Misrepresentations of Graduate Outcomes data

 - The advice of statistics professionals has been ignored.

-- HESA statistics that are used in a document or statement by an external party, are presented in such a way that (in the Agency's opinion) they are liable to mislead the public or undermine the integrity of official statistics.
+- HESA statistics that are used in a document or statement by an external party, are presented in such a way that (in our opinion) they are liable to mislead the public or undermine the integrity of official statistics.

 - Information has been circulated which is falsely claimed to derive from HESA, or might reasonably be misinterpreted as HESA data by users.